iPhone World Series of Poker: Hold'em Legend

 World Series of Poker: Hold'em Legend joins the astronomical rise in popularity of poker over the last few years.
 Not only does it provide a game of real scope but it's also a lot of fun.

 I've been looking at poker iPhone apps in some detail the last few weeks.
-With the rise of televised Poker it is perhaps unsurprising that the three big poker games in the App Store are all Hold'em based and bear the branding of a successful TV franchise: World Series of Poker: Hold'em Legend, World Poker Tour Texas Hold'em! and Poker Superstars III.
+With the rise of televised Poker and Casio games it is perhaps unsurprising that the three big poker games in the App Store are all Hold'em based and bear the branding of a successful TV franchise: World Series of Poker: Hold'em Legend, World Poker Tour Texas Hold'em! and Poker Superstars III.

 World Series of Poker: Hold'em Legend is the cream of the crop.
 For starters, you actually get a proper game, with a sustained sense of purpose and progression and a decent amount of different options.
 Essentially you are a starting out player looking to make a name for yourself and build a decent bank roll as you work your way up from the humble setting of the local bar to the bright lights of Vegas and the World Series proper.
 You can play in sit-'n-gos, multi-table shootouts, circuit events and of course, when you get there, the World Series of Poker itself.